 How Much Should You Feed Your Pit Bull

-For bulking up purpose, I would recommend feeding your Pit Bull 6 meals per day along with the necessary supplements to put him in anabolic muscle building state.
+For bulking up purposes, I would recommend feeding your Pit Bull 6 meals per day along with the necessary supplements to put him in anabolic muscle building state.
 Every dog food has a different recommendation on how much you should feed your dog.
 Make sure you follow the instruction on the food bag to get the maximum result.

 As a general rule, Pit Bull puppy will need more calories than adult Pit Bull.
 An active Pit Bull also needs more calories to fuel his active lifestyle.